Subway and bus fares

 - For commuting: Try a weekly or monthly unlimited pass.

 - For occasional travel: Ride during off-peak hours if you can.
+Consider an off-peak 10 trip ticket for an additional 15% discount - you can share it with friends, even if traveling together.

 - For travel between Atlantic Terminal and parts of Brooklyn and Queens: See if an Atlantic Ticket is an option for your trip.